Image: Jess Joho

-Marsh: Far Cry has what really matters to me: co-op.
+I didn't know what to expect.
+When we got here on day one, we accidentally came about a half hour late, after the doors opened—and it really wasn't that bad.
+But driving by on our way in, there were unbelievable lines surrounding every single door.
+And honestly, when I planned this trip, I thought it'd be more for him.
+But it's actually been really cool even for someone who doesn't play a lot of games.
+I probably won't play a lot, and I kind of feel like an outsider.
+But it's still been fun to see."Marsh: Far Cry has what really matters to me: co-op.
 Ever since we knew what video games were, my brother David and I have been playing co-op—and I'm really happy my girlfriend's in line with me too, because hopefully we'll play together now.
 I'm really excited by what I've seen of the new Far Cry.
 My brother back in Ohio is keeping me up to date on the press conference while I'm waiting around.
 He's been keeping me up to date on the news while I'm telling him what's happening on the ground at the exhibits.
 And I mean I've been watching E3 ever since I was about 11 or 12 years old.
 So actually being here… I don't want to say it's dreamlike, because I can believe I'm here.
 It's just surreal.
 Like, I'm here next to a bunch of famous people, talking to a VICE journalist, while Markiplier and Pewdiepie are probably around here somewhere.
 I'm next to professional esports stars.
 It's insane.
 I never thought I'd get to be around people like that, since I'm from like a cornfield in Ohio.
 But this is my home.
 My gaming community home, all right here.
 And that's what I really love about it.
 I feel really welcomed.

-Markell: The excitement for me was in just sitting there at the press conference.
+Markell Williams of North Carolina, with Bakri Muhammad and brother Saudy Muhammad, at Xbox FanFest:Bakir: It just all feels pretty unreal for us, me and my brother, to be here.
+Because back home, there's five of us brothers, so we lived in a house where we had to find a medium we could all do together.
+And we grew up in a bad neighborhood, so gaming was always something that kept us busy, home, out of trouble.
+We've grown up with it, like other people have grown up with basketball or baseball.
+And to be able to come here and participate in something we love this intimately, as tech and game enthusiasts, there's no better place to be than here.Markell: The excitement for me was in just sitting there at the press conference.
 I'm a car enthusiast, so when Forza came onto the stage and they show me a 2018 Porsche that no one else has even seen yet.
 I lost my shit.
 Or all the shit I had left—it was all just fucking gone.
 That was by far the best thing ever: seeing a car that should be in Nürnberg, but on the stage right here.
 In front of me.
 That must've been the highlight of my life.
 And then they ended it with Anthem.
 Perect.
 The second greatest thing so far was playing the new Assassin's Creed with the dev sitting right next to me and he's telling me about all the shadows in the game—something I'd never even notice on my own.
 Overall, the appeal of E3 is just being at a place that I love.
 I'm a gamer at heart.
 And being around the devs, the execs, the games.
 It's just the pure energy in here.

 Ling Wingate, New Zealand, waiting in line for Mario Odyssey for two hours:This is my first E3 and I've been wanting to come here since I was about, oh I don't know, this high [points to her knee].
 I remember when I first got my ticket I just drove my manager crazy, I drove my boyfriend crazy—I left my boyfriend at home!
 I just screamed out when I got it, and I've been counting down the days from February 13 ever since.
 So to be here is just surreal.
 The smile has never left my face once.
 I don't even know why it feels different than any other convention, but I just knew I always wanted to come here—just to be here, where it all happens.
 I mean I was right there when they opened the floodgates this morning, and all I could think was, "Whoa, this is the craziest thing I've ever been part of."
 I was in line near the underpass far out from the convention center by about 10AM, so that was a full two hours before they even opened the doors.